Closely watched opioid trial in New York postponed due to coronavirus

 Analysts have been watching to see if the companies would settle before the trial, which could provide a framework for a deal to resolve thousands of lawsuits against the companies.

-The last opioid trial that was scheduled to start in October led to a last-minute $260 million settlement between two Ohio counties and three major drug distributors and Teva Pharmaceutical Industries Ltd.
+The last opioid trial that was scheduled to start in October led to a last-minute $260 million settlement between two Ohio counties and three major drug distributors and Teva Pharmaceutical Industries Ltd (TEVA.TA).

-The October trial also helped push drug distributors McKesson, Cardinal Health Inc and AmerisourceBergen Corp and drugmakers Teva and J&J to propose settling all of the cases against them for $48 billion, although they have struggled to secure support for the deal.
+The October trial also helped push drug distributors McKesson, Cardinal Health Inc (CAH.N) and AmerisourceBergen Corp (ABC.N) and drugmakers Teva and J&J to propose settling all of the cases against them for $48 billion, although they have struggled to secure support for the deal.

 More than 3,000 lawsuits, which have mostly been brought by state and local governments, are pending against drug companies over the opioid crisis.
 Many of them are consolidated before a federal judge in Cleveland.